The alley where Raonaid Murray was murdered

 "I will.
 No one [was] ever caught for Raonaid Murray or [the] homeless woman in Phoenix Park."

-Although the sketch bears a resemblance to him and he was reportedly living in the area at the time, DNA evidence ruled him out.
+Although the sketch does bear a resemblance to him and he was reportedly living in the area at the time, DNA evidence has since ruled him out.

 Coordinates: 53.292978, -6.135137